xaptum/xtt-spec/draft-xaptum-xtt.md

 The ClientIdentity_ServerFinished message informs the client of the ClientID that has been provisioned to it
-(either echoing the same `id_c` requested in the ClientAttest message or sending the newly-provisioned id if `id_c` was all zeroes).
+(either echoing the same `id_c` requested in the ClientAttest message or sending the newly-provisioned id if `id_c` was all zeroes), as well as confirms the LongtermKey that the client sent.
-In addition, the ServerFinished message contains a hash of the successful handshake, authenticated using a key derived from the LongtermSecret that has been provisioned.
-This is to provide 'peer-awareness' to the client, so the client and server can confirm they have the same view of the provisioned ClientID and LongtermSecret.
+This is to provide 'peer-awareness' to the client, so the client and server can confirm they have the same view of the provisioned ClientID and LongtermKey.

 The message is AEAD-protected (using the algorithm specified in the suite_spec) using the `server_handshake_send_key` and `server_handshake_send_iv`.
 The `awareness_proof` is given by `identity_awareness_proof`,
-as described in ({{xtt-psk-schedule}}).
+as described in ({{xtt-key-schedule}}).

 Structure of this message: